 Working on a project with lots of moving parts?
 There are a couple of options you could pick and choose from:

-If you’d like to read more on the topic of project timelines, head on over to this guide.
+If you’d like to read more on the topic of project timelines, head on over to project timeline templates.